Coming Attractions, entertainment, Film Festivals, Film Reviews

 Produced by Roadside Attractions and Directed/Written by Tyler Nilson, The Peanut Butter Falcon drifts into a theater near you on August 9th.

 I love, love love movies, watching them and discussing them...thus the birth of The Curvy Film Critic!!!
-Host/Producer/FilmCritic,Carla Renata is a member of such esteemed organizations as Critics Choice Association (Co-President Documentary Branch and Board Member), African American Film Critics Association and Online Association of Female Film Critics.
-My op-eds or features have been seen in Variety , RogerEbert.com, The Wrap The Cherry Picks, as well as being a frequent Guest Contributor to Fox 11-LA, Good Day LA, ET Live!, Turner Classic Movies, The Cherry Picks, The Stream Team (Beond TV) ITV, Fox Soul's The Black Report, The ListTV and more.
+Host/Producer/FilmCritic,Carla Renata is a member of such esteemed organizations as Critics Choice Association (Former Co-President Documentary Branch and Board Member), African American Film Critics Association and Online Association of Female Film Critics.
+My op-eds or features have been seen in Variety , RogerEbert.com, The Wrap, The Cherry Picks, as well as being a frequent Guest Contributor to Fox 11-LA, Good Day LA, Live ow on Fox, RogerEbert.com The Cherry Picks, The Stream Team (Beond TV) ITV, BBC, Fox Soul's The Black Report and The Grio with Marc Lamont Hill.
 Catch my reviews on The Curvy Critic with Carla Renata - LIVE!!!
 Sundays 5pm PST via You Tube or Facebook Live.
 If you like what you read please shout me out and subscribe to The Curvy Critic on YouTube.
 You can chat with me across all social media platforms @TheCurvyCritic and as always, thanks for supporting a sista'

 Leave a Reply